 Markendaya’s dad made a decision: after all, the candle that burns bright burns twice as fast.
 Better a short, brilliant life than a dull, drawn-out state of being.

 And so, he prayed, and so it came to pass…

 Markendaya entered the world a genius, albeit one who was doomed to die young…

 The idea of being immortal has entered our common mythology.
 Characters like the Highlander and Doctor Who have highlighted one critical point: how much loss can an immortal take?

-It’s built into the theme: the longer you live, the more you’re bound to loose: you might live forever, but no one you love will.
+It’s built into the theme: the longer you live, the more you’re bound to lose.
+You might live forever, but your loved ones will not.
 Your friends, your family, all of them will burn in the flames of time.